Skip to main content

 CreateProductRequest

-For creating new product sheets:
+For creating new products:

 • application: UUID (required)

-• network: str (required)
+• network: str (required, default: "StarknetSepolia")

-• status: str (required)
+• status: str (required, default: "DRAFT")

 UpdateProductRequest

-For updating existing sheets (all fields optional):
+For updating existing products (all fields optional):

 • status: Optional[str]